bilgino/angularforddd/README.md

 an application service provides the public interface to cover all queries to the internal state of an aggregate.
 In this scenario, the repository service acts as an anti-corruption layer to the underlying data model.

-Unfortunately, this approach will not work, because the creation process of a client-side aggregate may require hundreds of additional HTTP requests (N + 1).
-Hence, the DDD aggregate must be provided as a resource by the REST API!
+Unfortunately, this approach won't work, because the creation process of a client-side aggregate may require hundreds of additional HTTP requests (N + 1).
+Hence, the DDD aggregate must be provided as a resource!

 ![](src/assets/images/Aggregate_ACL.PNG)